crosswalk-project/crosswalk-website/public/documentation/about/faq.md

 If a device has a [blacklisted GPU](#Why-won't-WebGL-work-in-Crosswalk-on-my-device?), canvas elements are not hardware accelerated.
 This can result in poor performance.
 [Forcing Crosswalk to ignore the GPU blacklist](#Can-I-force-Crosswalk-to-enable-WebGL?) can improve performance, but may cause your application to become unstable.

-## The Crosswalk community
+## <a id="The-Crosswalk-community"></a>The Crosswalk community

 ### Who is using Crosswalk?

-Crosswalk is still a young project.
-However, the last couple of months have seen some impressive take-up, with dozens of Crosswalk-based applications (mostly games) making it into app stores.
+Crosswalk is still a young project but quickly gaining momentum.
+There are currently over 300 applications (mostly games) in app stores that are built with Crosswalk.

 ### How often is Crosswalk released?

 Crosswalk is updated to the latest Chromium once every six weeks.
 In practice, this means that the longest gap between a feature appearing in Chromium and the same feature appearing in Crosswalk is six weeks.

-For more details, see [this explanation of how Crosswalk relates to Chromium](https://crosswalk-project.org/#wiki/Downstream-Chromium).
+For more details, see [this explanation of how Crosswalk relates to Chromium](https://github.com/crosswalk-project/crosswalk-website/wiki/Downstream-Chromium).

 ### Can I get involved?

 Yes.
 We welcome contributions from anyone who would like to make the project better, whether by writing code, filing bugs, or adding documentation.
-Full details of how to get involved are [on the Crosswalk website](https://crosswalk-project.org/#contribute/overview).
+Full details of how to get involved are [on the Crosswalk website](https://crosswalk-project.org/contribute/index.html).

-## Commercial aspects
+## <a id="Commercial-aspects"></a>Commercial aspects

 ### Do I have to pay for Crosswalk?